dylanngo95/rust-crypto-example/README.md

 # Crypto example
-This example to show, How to Hash, Encrypt, Signature plain text, decrypt cipher text.
+This example to show: How to hash, Encrypt plain text and Decrypt cipher text, Signature and Verify plain text.

 ## Require modules: